Budaka District: Overview

 The district consists of Budaka County and Iki-Iki County.

 Population

 In 1991, the national population census estimated the population of the district at 100,300.
 The 2002 national census estimated the population at 136,500, with an annual population growth rate of 2.8 percent.
 In 2012, the population was estimated at 178,900.

 Economic activities

-In 2009, a tile and brick manufacturing plant was opened at Kamonkoli by Uganda Clays Limited.
+In 2009, Uganda Clays Limited opened a tile and brick manufacturing plant at Kamonkoli.
 The factory employs over 200 people.